Säumerweg Avers via Cröt: Andeer - Cröt

 Description

 From Andeer, the path leads in a gentle descent to Innerferrera, where the historic Averserstrasse begins.
-Right at the beginning, impressive views of the wild gorge of the Ragn da Ferrera open up.
-A wooden concrete bridge, a short rock tunnel ("Mut d'Avers") and a narrow path through the forest lead to the bridge of the Val digl Uors.
+Right at the start, impressive views open up onto the wild gorge of the Ragn da Ferrera.
+Across a wood-concrete bridge, a short rock tunnel («Mut d’Avers») and a narrow path through the forest, you reach the bridge of Val digl Uors.

-Now one of the most impressive sections of the stage begins: the Starlera route and the Valle di Lei Stutz with artistically built natural stone buildings, impressive bridges such as the Starlera Bridge and geological features at the warm spring at Starlera.
-After the Valle di Lei bridge, the path climbs steeply, leads through the Bleika forest to Campsut and continues on the same side of the valley to Finstera Stägg.
-Over a concrete bridge, the cantonal road and meadow area, you reach the old mule track to Cröt.
+Now begins one of the most impressive sections of the stage: the Starlerastrecke and the Valle di Lei Stutz with artfully built natural stone constructions, impressive bridges like the Starlerabrücke, and geological peculiarities at the warm spring near Starlera.
+After the Valle di Lei bridge, the path climbs steeply, passes through the Bleikawald to Campsut, and continues on the same side of the valley to Finstera Stägg.
+Over a concreted bridge, the cantonal road, and meadow terrain, you reach the old mule track to Cröt.

-On the way, hikers encounter deeply cut gorges, historic Walser houses, fragrant forests, blooming alpine meadows and quiet alpine landscapes - a varied route full of history, culture and nature.
+Along the way, hikers encounter deeply cut gorges, historic Walser houses, fragrant forests, blooming alpine meadows, and quiet alpine landscapes – a varied route full of history, culture, and nature.

 Hidden Gem

-• Ragn da Ferrera Gorge: Immediately after Andeer, the path crosses the wild Ragn da Ferrera Gorge.
-The water has cut deep furrows into the rock here and created impressive shapes.
+• Ragn da Ferrera Gorge: Just after Andeer, the path crosses the wild Ragn da Ferrera Gorge.
+Here, the water has carved deep furrows into the rock, creating impressive formations.

 • Historic Averserstrasse: The stage follows the old Averserstrasse from the 19th century.
-Its dry stone walls and stone bridges bear witness to the former transport connection to the Avers high valley.
+Its dry stone walls and stone bridges testify to the former traffic connection to the high valley of Avers.

 Equipment